- Players and Cards

 - The team has melded at least one canastra limpa - a clean sequence of seven or more cards without a wild card.

 If the draw pile runs out before both the mortos have been taken, then a morto is converted into a new draw pile of 11 cards, and play continues.
 If the draw pile becomes empty and both mortos have been used, the play ends.
-The turn of the player who took the last morto is completed, and the points are then counted.
+The turn of the player who took the last card from the draw pile is completed, and the points are then counted.

 When the play ends, both teams score as follows: